 Your class editor serves your class by keeping you informed about Reunion activities and Alumni Association news, and by informing the University community, friends, and alumni about the events and achievements of their classmates through the “Class Notes” section of the Arcadia magazine.

 As class editor, your responsibilities will include maintaining contact with your classmates through phone calls, e-mails, social media, and personal notes.
-You will share information about your classmates with the Office of Alumni Relations at least twice a year for publication in the Arcadia magazine.
+You will share information about your classmates with the Office of Alumni Engagement at least twice a year for publication in the Arcadia magazine.
 For more information, view Class Editor Guide.

 Class Fund Agent